-$700 million in transportation bonds released by Gov. Mike Easley will be allocated for Randolph County, North Carolina.
-Of these funds, three projects are under consideration that will effect the Interstate 73 & 74 corridors.
-The first of which entails safety improvements and the upgrading of U.S. 220 to Interstate standards from the Asheboro city limits northward to the Greensboro urban loop.
+$700 million in transportation bonds released by Gov. Mike Easley were allocated for Randolph County, North Carolina.
+Of these funds, three projects were under consideration involving the Interstate 73 & 74 corridors.
+The first of which entailed safety improvements and the upgrading of U.S. 220 to Interstate standards from the Asheboro city limits northward to the Greensboro urban loop.
 This eight mile segment was scheduled for construction between 2007-08.
 A second major project involved the construction of an 11.5 mile freeway between U.S. 220 and the city of Archdale.
 This included the U.S. 311 connector to Interstate 73 and joins the area with Piedmont Triad International Airport (PTI).
 Work on this project was also scheduled for 2007-08.
-A third project the upgrade the Interstate 73/74 rest area at Seagrove to a full tourist information center.
+A third project was the upgrade of the Interstate 73/74 rest area at Seagrove to a full tourist information center.
 Construction on the 20 acre site was slated for 2006.2 In 2005, funds were appropriated to several sections of Interstate 73 in North Carolina as part of SAFETEA-LU.

 For more on the North Carolina section of Interstate 73, visit:

 In Virginia, Interstate 73 will enter the state along the U.S. 220 corridor leading north from Greensboro, North Carolina.
 Interstate 73 is planned to parallel U.S. 220 from the North Carolina State Line north to Roanoke, replacing Interstate 581.
 From there, I-73 will merge onto Interstate 81 southbound, then connect with the U.S. 460 corridor from I-81 west to Blacksburg to the West Virginia State Line via the planned "Smart Road."
 The Smart Road segment of I-73 is the "proposed highway to demonstrate intelligent transportation systems authorized by item 29 of the table in section 1107(b) in the vicinity of Christiansburg."